flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 !!! warning "Manual Flight Assumptions"
     The operating flight crew should always be able to take command of hte aircraft manually by disconnecting the autopilot and flight directors to respond to a TCAS RA by flying the verticial speed out of the red zone in the vertical speed indicator.

 AP/FD TCAS includes vertical guidance as part of the Auto Flight System (AFS) to support pilots during a TCAS RA.
 It provides control of the vertical speed via the AFS which is specifically tailored to each target that generated an RA.
-One of the major benefits of this system is to assist flight crews perform optimal maneuvers when a conflict arises.

-Essentially this feature allows the flight crew to resolve TCAS RAs with the autopilot and flight directors engaged.
-It is entirely possible to complete a TCAS RA maneuver manually by using the flight director guidance with the autopilot switched off as well.
+Essentially this feature allows the flight crew to resolve TCAS RAs using the autopilot and flight directors engaged.
+It is also entirely possible to complete a TCAS RA maneuver manually by using the flight director guidance with the autopilot switched off as well.
+The major benefit of this system is to provide optimal maneuvers when a conflict arises.

 !!! info "AP/FD TCAS Conditions"
     There are conditions that happen when a TCAS RA is triggered causing the AP/FD TCAS mode to do the following: